 While it is true that can be unhealthy if your body fat gets too low, you can’t really determine someone’s health status based solely on their level of body fat.
 However, if you are thin and have concerns about the appearance of the veins in your hands and arms, consult your physician to rule out any health issues related to vascularity that may need treatment.

 Age and genetics

-As you get older, the veins in your hands may become more visible.
+As you get older your skin becomes thinner and you lose collagen, so the veins in your hands may become more visible.
 Additionally, some people’s veins are naturally more visible.
 This could be due to skin pigmentation, body fat distribution, or a variety of other genetic factors.
 In most cases visible veins in hands are not a sign of a medical condition, or of any other problems.
 However, if you notice that your veins seem to be larger or more visible than before, you should discuss the change with your doctor.

 There are several different types of vascular disease, including deep vein thrombosis and peripheral vascular disease, that are characterized by malfunctions in your blood and lymph vessels, which obstructs blood flow.

 In the case of your arms and hands, an obstruction could occur in the blood and lymph vessels in your arm, or in one of the larger vessels that feeds the vessels in your arm, such as the vessels that run along your collarbone.
 In other cases, there could be obstructions in nearby vessels, such as your carotid artery, which can cause the vessel to swell and compress the surrounding vessels.